Average salary in South Carolina

 Horry County | $60,530 |

-There’s another weighty factor that will influence how much you earn if you live in South Carolina: your job type.
+There’s another weighty factor that will influence the size of your salary in South Carolina: your job type.
 Average salaries for various sectors and job roles can vary massively across the state, so it’s absolutely something to consider when looking at salaries by location.

 Zippia has calculated a comprehensive list of annual salaries by job title.
 You can also find the top 10 highest-paying titles in South Carolina below.